shashankdkte/dev-drop/sakura-v2/user_guide/Workspace_Admin.md

 ![Add Mapping – Report to Audience](screenshots/51_report_to aud_add.png)

+*Screen: Add Mapping modal opened — first step to link reports to an audience.*

 ![Add Mapping – select application](screenshots/52_report_to aud_add_select_application.png)

+*Screen: Application (App) dropdown — choose the Audience Based app that owns the audience.*

 ![Add Mapping – select audience](screenshots/53_report_to aud_add_select_audience.png)

+*Screen: Audience dropdown — choose the audience to link reports to (filtered by the app you selected).*

 ![Add Mapping – select populated reports](screenshots/54_report_to aud_add_select_populated_reports.png)

+*Screen: List of reports — select one or more AUR reports to link to the chosen audience.*

 ![Apply mapping](screenshots/54_report_to aud_apply_mapping.png)

+*Screen: Apply or Save control — confirm the mapping after selecting app, audience, and reports.*

 ![Apply mapping success](screenshots/55_report_to aud_apply_mapping_success.png)

+*Screen: Success message after the report–audience mapping is created.*

 **Why it matters:** Linking a report to an audience gives everyone in that audience access to the report (AUR).
 Without a mapping, the report is not available to that audience.
 SAR (single-access) reports use approvers instead and are not linked to audiences here.